andrewmiller0/textbook/README.md

 ### Screenshot

 ![TextBook Example](http://www.chuckmpierce.com/textbook/texting.gif)<br />
-_Above: An example of the working app_
+_Above: An example of a teacher interacting with a parent using the app_

 ## Installation